EmoInfer/EmoInfer/README.md

   * _'final_uniq_sequences.txt'_: sequences for every unique emotion
 * Suggested methodological choices and the underlying rationale can be found [here](https://tinyurl.com/EmoInferSeq).
-* The time granularity from the Analysis tab is used for sequencing as well.
+* The last used setting for time granularity from the Analysis tab is reflected in the sequencing as well.

 ## Note